We all want the truth, but we don’t want to be honest.

 Regardless of why Trudeau’s silence occurred; some suggested it was the malfunctioning of never-existing teleprompters, while others claimed it was flat-footedness.
 Speculation aside though, the now-famous 21 Seconds loudly proclaims respect for humanity, and thoughtful, DIPLOMATIC leadership – the antithesis of Trump.

 When the PM did speak, he delivered a profound message of empathy and perseverance.
-Prime Minister Trudeau crossed the finish line eloquently, and when he did, True North Strong and Free hearts leapt.
+Prime Minister Trudeau crossed the finish line eloquently, and when he did, True North Strong and Free hearts leapt – even if they didn’t vote for him in the last election.

 I don’t always agree with the PM – especially when he stays on message in media scrums – it’s old school.
 Today’s modern media philosophy is less rigid and delivers an alternative, appropriate, and approved response that answers the question, although not necessarily in the way the journalist was expecting.
-For the most part though, Trudeau has an excellent grasp on managing news reporters in a way that ensures Canada’s story is reported in the best way possible for our country.
-It’s a learned skill that improves with practice, and I’m sure is also engrained in Trudeau’s DNA.
+For the most part though, Trudeau has an excellent grasp on managing news reporters in a way that ensures Canada’s story is reported in the best way possible for our country, and for his political career.
+It’s a learned skill that improves with practice, and I’m sure is also ingrained in Trudeau’s DNA.

 Sharpton has had decades to fix the U.S. racism issue and has made a fortune playing celebrity activist while the U.S. crumbles under artificial leadership.
 That, is the TRANSPARENCY part we all need to pay more attention to in our daily lives.
 Who’s real, and who’s fake?